Solidarités International in Burkina Faso in response to the conflict and the need for drinking water in Djibo

 ©Community distribution point for drinking water

-As Pierre Brunet said in his article for Défis humanitaires, Humanitarian innovation put to the test in the field: the example of the Orisa water purifier, "Humanitarian action is about commitment and concrete responses, without which it is just words" and ORISA® is part of this approach.
+In 2023, 305 additional purifiers and 245 membranes were deployed. as Pierre Brunet said in his article for Défis humanitaires, Humanitarian innovation put to the test in the field: the example of the Orisa water purifier, "Humanitarian action is about commitment and concrete responses, without which it is just words" and ORISA® is part of this approach.
 This high quality water purifier has been awarded full Protection *** by the WHO as part of its Home Water Treatment Technology Assessment Programme .

 It offers a practical, effective solution for large-scale crisis situations such as Djibo.
 Ultra-compact, it can be transported by helicopter with less bulk than larger infrastructures or chlorine purification solutions.